 Regarding importation, customs and duties are levied depending on the goods to be imported into Japan.
-In addition, upon importation, a consumption tax will be levied at a rate of 8 per cent (the tax rate will increase to 10 per cent on or after 1 October 2015).
+In addition, upon importation, a consumption tax will be levied at a rate of 8 per cent (the tax rate will increase to 10 per cent on or after 1 April 2017).

 The rates of customs and duties are provided in the Customs Tariff Act of Japan.
-For example, pearl products are dutiable at the rate of 2.5 per cent to 6.2 per cent, while other jewels such as diamonds, gold, silver and platinum are duty-free.
 Certain economic partnership agreements (EPAs) to which Japan is a signatory (such as with Indonesia, Malaysia, Singapore, Thailand, Vietnam, other ASEAN countries, Chile, India, Mexico and Switzerland) provide preferential treatment in terms of tariff rates.
 The customs and duties are applicable regardless of the purpose of importation (ie, duties and customs are applicable even if the importation is for personal use and enjoyment).
-However, if goods are imported using the general cargo or postal package and the value of such goods is less than \$200,000, a simplified tariff code will be applied.
-No customs and duties are payable on imported goods that have a value of less than \$10,000, except alcohol and cigarettes.
+However, if goods are imported using the general cargo or postal package and the value of such goods is less than \(\frac{1}{2}200,000\), a simplified tariff code will be applied.
+No customs and duties are payable on imported goods that have a value of \(\frac{1}{2}10,000\) or less, except alcohol and cigarettes.